 - Thung Dok Bua Tong meadows – Mae Hong Son province, North.
 Vast meadows (1,400 ha) here are covered with Mexican sunflower (Tithonia diversifolia (Hemsl.)
 A. Gray).
 In late November – December these picturesque, hilly meadows are covered with millions of large, yellow flowers.

 - Ton Krabak Yai – Tak province, West.
 Giant krabak tree (Anisoptera costata Korth.) with circumference of 16.10 m, 58 m tall.
-This is considered to be the biggest tree in Thailand although it is possible that there are even bigger ones in other tropical forests of the country.
+This is considered to be the biggest tree in Thailand although it is possible that there are even bigger ones in other tropical forest of the country.

-Man made monuments
+Man made landmarks of Thailand